karlarao/forecast_examples/monte_carlo/README.md

 ### Example run:

 ##### Characterize the data using Tableau
 * Check the folder [raw_data_and_exploratory_viz](https://github.com/karlarao/forecast_examples/tree/master/monte_carlo/raw_data_and_exploratory_viz) for the example file and tableau worksheet.
-From here you are free to filter data and drill down on the data sample you want to forecast
+From here you are free to filter data and drill down on the data sample you want to forecast.
+In this example the CPU capacity shows as 28 per host (there could be instance caging set), so on this graph which is a clusterwide aggregation of CPU demand the overall capacity is actually 28x2 (this is a 2node RAC environment).
+Around Sept 28 to Oct 6 the workload reached the max capacity of the cluster.
 ![](https://i.imgur.com/I3gjEFR.png)
 * In this example I "keep only" the AAS CPU and then pivoted the data
 ![](https://i.imgur.com/EA2nQSN.png)